-- Chemical Restraint: means the use of medication or chemical substance for the primary purpose of influencing a person's behaviour.
-It does not include the use of medication prescribed by a medical practitioner for the treatment of, or to enable treatment of, a diagnosed mental disorder, a physical illness, or a physical condition. - Environmental Restraint: means a practice or intervention that restricts or involves restricting a person's free access to all parts of their environment, including items or activities, for the purpose of influencing their behaviour. - > Exclusion means excluding the patient from their own healthcare discussions. - Suardian: means a person who has been appointed under the Guardianship and Administration Act 1993 or a person who is a legal guardian of a minor. - Mechanical Restraint: means the use of a device to prevent, restrict, or subdue a person's movement for the primary purpose of influencing a person's behaviour but does not include the use of devices for therapeutic or non-behavioural purposes.
+- > Chemical Restraint: means the use of medication or chemical substance for the primary purpose of influencing a person's behaviour.
+It does not include the use of medication prescribed by a medical practitioner for the treatment of, or to enable treatment of, a diagnosed mental disorder, a physical illness, or a physical condition. - > Environmental Restraint: means a practice or intervention that restricts or involves restricting a person's free access to all parts of their environment, including items or activities, for the purpose of influencing their behaviour. - > Exclusion means excluding the patient from their own healthcare discussions. - Mechanical Restraint: means the use of a device to prevent, restrict, or subdue a person's movement for the primary purpose of influencing a person's behaviour but does not include the use of devices for therapeutic or non-behavioural purposes. - > Person Responsible: means the person responsible for a patient in accordance with the Consent to Medical Treatment and Palliative Care Act 1995 SA Part 2A ss14.